CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

 configured such that the team would have an early warning that one of the other more involved solutions spelled out here need to be adopted

-## Searches be splitting into another ticket
+## Searches to be split into other tickets

 - Returning a list of "undelivered" reports
   - There is not necessarily a convenient way to track reports that were not delivered (SFTP failed, etc) as that information is not necessarily stored in an easy to query fashion
-  - Supporting this will require a follow-up approach to update how that data is stored so that is can be retrieved
+  - Supporting this will require a follow-up approach to update how that data is stored so that it can be retrieved
 - Returning a list of reports sorted by when they will expire
   - Currently, expired maps to the `created_at` + 60 days